 Gambling Issues in the UK: Where We Are Today

 Gambling is not a new problem, especially in the UK.
-But with the increase in number of betting shops and accessibility to online casinos, gambling is starting to affect more people’s lives negatively than ever before.
+But with the increase in the number of betting shops and accessibility to online casinos, gambling is starting to affect more people’s lives negatively than ever before.

-At the moment, the Gambling Commission estimates that there are 430,000 problem gamblers in the UK, and 2 million people that are at risk.
+At the moment, the Gambling Commission estimates that there are 430,000 problem gamblers in the UK and 2 million people that are at risk.
 There could be even more, given that most people are not aware of their addictions.

 The most money spent on gambling is through online casinos, followed by betting shops, and the national lottery.
 About 35% of at-risk gamblers use online platforms.